The Difference Between AngularJS 1 and AngularJS 2

 Recently, the beta version of AngularJS 2 was announced claiming that it has a number of essential changes compared to Angular 1.
 And being just a beta version, Angular 2 has already created a lot of buzz all around the community.

 But, do you know the reason behind it?

-Well, for starters, AngularJS 2 is written completely in Typescript and meets ES 6 (ECMAScript 6) specification.
+Well, for starters, AngularJS 2 is written completely in Typescript and meets ES 6 (ECMAScript 6) specifications.

-And according to NG conference meetup, AngularJS 2 implements unidirectional tree based ultrafast change detection and immutable data structures, meaning it is 5 times faster than the AngularJS 1.
+And according to the NG conference meetup, AngularJS 2 implements unidirectional tree-based ultrafast change detection and immutable data structures, meaning it is 5 times faster than AngularJS 1.